dsyme/fsharp-lang-suggestions-scripts/archive/suggestion-5665703-improve-record-type-syntax-when-instantiating-and.md

-# Idea 5665703: Improve Record Type syntax when instantiating and another type has the same properties #
+# Improve Record Type syntax when instantiating and another type has the same properties [5665703] #

-### Status : declined

-### Submitted by Jorge Fioranelli on 3/21/2014 12:00:00 AM
+**Submitted by Jorge Fioranelli on 3/21/2014 12:00:00 AM**

-### 3 votes
+**3 votes on UserVoice prior to migration**

 type UserInfo { Id: int; Name: string }
 type CompanyInfo { Id: int; Name: string }